About Mapping Arteriogram and Selective Internal Radiation Therapy (SIRT) Treatment

 You’ll be in the PACU when you wake up after your procedure.
 A nurse will be keeping track of your temperature, pulse, blood pressure, and oxygen levels.
 You may get oxygen through a tube resting below your nose or a mask over your nose and mouth.
 You may also have compression boots on your lower legs.

-Once you’re discharged from the PACU, you’ll go to a room in the Molecular Imaging and Therapy Service for a scan.
+Once you’re discharged from the PACU, you’ll go to the Molecular Imaging and Therapy Service for a scan.
 In some cases, this may happen after your procedure, before you go to the PACU.
 The scan will take about 45 minutes.

 • If you have any questions about radiation safety, call 212-639-7391 Monday through Friday from 9 a.m. to 5 p.m.